 In the case of a significant or prolonged decline in the fair value of an available-for-sale financial asset, the accumulated loss arising from the decline in fair value previously included directly in Shareholders' equity is recognised in impairment loss.
 If the fair value of an investment in available-for-sale debt instruments for which impairment losses have previously been recognised recovers subsequently and such recovery is objectively related to an event occurring after the previous recognition of impairment loss, the previously recognised impairment loss is reversed and included in profit or loss in the current period.
-If the fair value of an investment in available-for-sale equity instruments for which impairment losses have previously been recognised recovers subsequent to the end of the period and such recovery is objectively related to an event occurring after the previous recognition of impairment loss, the previously recognised impairment loss is reversed and directly recognised in shareholders' equity.
+If the fair value of an investment in available-for-sale equity instruments for which impairment losses have previously been recognised recovers subsequent to the end of the period and such recovery is objectively related to an event occurring after the previous recognised recovers are subsequent to the end of the period and such recovery is objectively related to an event occurring after the previous recognised in shareholders' equity.
 Impairment losses of investments in equity instruments not quoted in an active market and of which fair value cannot be reliably measured are not reversed even if there is a recovery in value in subsequent periods.